 Stop the “Shop Until You Drop” Madness

 The need to impress, feel important, or stay relevant— at least through appearances— has a financial bottom line as well.
 And it is not pretty.
 As Americans we are ill-prepared for a financial emergency or retirement: Almost half of Americans would not be able to cover an unexpected expense of $500 or less.
 Almost a quarter would not be able to cover even $100.
 An estimated 22.9% of men and 22.7% of women say they don’t have at least a Benjamin in their emergency fund.
 According to a survey from GOBBankingRates.com, one out of every three Americans has absolutely nothing saved for retirement, 56% have less than $10,000 saved, and just 18% have $200,000 or more in retirement savings.

-Being in style and in the green do not have to be mutually exclusive.
+Being in style and in the green does not have to be mutually exclusive.
 You can have a personal style that does not erode your personal wealth.
 Use these

 Get on Pinterest: Sometimes the desire to look at pretty things gets conflated with the desire to purchase it.
 Using a visual tool like Pinterest can give you an opportunity to window shop as much as you want without having to purchase.
 This will also help you get ideas for how you can pull together items in your closet that you already have.

 Go slow with fashion.
 There’s a growing “slow” fashion trend which focuses on helping consumers become more conscious of their purchases and creating fashions that are not necessarily tied to a season.
 Slow fashion not only focuses on creating sustainable designs, but also educates consumers about production, use, and potential to reuse.